Happiness Zappers Can be Managed

 Not all stress is bad for us.
-Sometimes it’s the key to us upping our own game, like when we do a work presentation, win a tennis match or triage a chaotic situation.
+Sometimes it’s the catalyst for you to up your own game, like when you do a work presentation, win a tennis match, or manage a chaotic situation.

 Chaos shows up unexpectedly.
-It is overwhelming but is usually short-term.
+It’s overwhelming, but is usually short-term.
 Think of situations like:

 - An ER visit by you or someone close to you

 - Your dog getting lost as you’re leaving for work

 - Your teenager invites the soccer team over last minute